DiLiubarets/Doctor-checkup/README.md

 You can sign up, log in, and check out the COVID-19 tracker from there.

-You can also visit the deployed application on Heroku at:
+You can also visit the deployed application on [Heroku](https://floating-inlet-71164.herokuapp.com)

 ## License